teamstaking/go-jormungandr-monitor/README.md

 #### Offline Metric Example

-Build Info will return offline with a value of 0 if the stats rest call fails
+Build Info will return offline with a value of 0 if the stats rest call fails (can use the 0 in grafana to alert on)

 ```
 jormungandr_buildInfo{state="Offline",version="Offline"} 0